gilshallem/ai-deck-store/README.md

       { role: 'assistant', content: 'Hi, how can I help you?' }
     ]
     ```
   - **model**: The ID of the model to use (as a string).
-This is typically one of the models returned by your `listModels` function.
+This is one of the models returned by your `listModels` function.

 - **`listModels(settings)`**:
   Returns a list of available models for your plugin, using the provided settings.
   - **Return Value**: An array of objects, where each object represents a model.
-Each object must have:
+Each object consist of:
     - `id`: A unique identifier for the model (required).
     - `name`: A human-readable name for the model (optional).
   Example return value: